bozonx/squidlet/README.md

 Easy make IoT devices and local net of devices which can be managed by master

+## Environment variables

+* ROOT_DIR - if set then it will be default root dir for all the other dirs
+* CONFIGS_DIR - set specific configs dir
+* APP_FILES_DIR - set specific dir for app files.
+They will be readonly
+* APP_DATA_LOCAL_DIR - set specific dir for apps local data
+* APP_DATA_SYNCED_DIR - set specific dir for apps data which are synced between user's devices
+* DB_DIR - set specific db dir
+* CACHE_DIR - set specific cache dir
+* LOG_DIR - set specific dir for logs
+* TMP_DIR - set specific dir for tmp files
+* USER_DATA_DIR - set specific dir where user store his files.
+They are synced

 ## Start dev

     yarn dev